Steiner-254/MediChain/README.md

 ## Contact

-For inquiries or support, please contact [Steiner254 - Alvin Mwambi](https://twitter.com/Steiner254).
+For inquiries or support, please contact [Steiner254](https://twitter.com/Steiner254).

 N/B: Replace the placeholders with the relevant information for your project.